B2B Marketing: How to Generate Leads Without a Sales Team

 A hundred unqualified leads are worthless.
 Ten leads that fit your ICP and have high intent are gold.

 Set up qualification rules.
-Focus your energy on the best prospects.
-Let automation handle the rest.
+Focus energy on best prospects.

 Expecting instant results

 Inbound takes time.
-If you're not willing to invest 6-12 months, don't bother.
+Not willing to invest 6-12 months?
+Don't bother.

-But if you stick with it, the results compound.
-You'll build an asset that generates leads long after you stop actively working on it.
+But if you stick with it, results compound.
+You build an asset that generates leads long after you stop actively working on it.

 Don't buy links.
 Don't spam guest posts.
 Don't use private blog networks.

 Google will find out.
 You'll get penalized.
-Your rankings will tank.
+Rankings will tank.

 Earn links the right way.
 Create content worth linking to.
 Or use a service that does it ethically, like Revised's automated backlinking solution.

 Building authority through backlinks is critical.
-But it's also time-consuming.
+But it's time-consuming.

 That's where Revised comes in.

-We automate the backlink process by finding contextual link opportunities from authoritative sources - Wikipedia, Reddit, Hacker News, industry publications - and placing your brand in front of the right audience.
+We automate the backlink process by finding contextual link opportunities from authoritative sources.
+Wikipedia, Reddit, Hacker News, industry publications.
+Your brand in front of the right audience.

-Instead of spending months on outreach, you get high-quality backlinks in days.
-This accelerates your SEO timeline and helps you rank faster for the keywords that drive B2B leads.
+Instead of months on outreach, you get high-quality backlinks in days.
+Accelerates your SEO timeline.
+Helps you rank faster for keywords that drive B2B leads.

-It's the difference between building authority manually and having a system that does it for you.
+Difference between building authority manually and having a system do it for you.

 See how it works or get started today.